Choreography by Anastasia Wiebe

 Choreographic Collaboration: Mackenzie Tomlin

-Music: Circadian Rhythm by Branden Nelson
+Music: Circadian Rhythm by Branden Nelson, commissioned by KiDanCo

 Videography: Ryan Lowe